Accessing Snowflake Open Catalog Iceberg Tables via External Catalog

 External Catalog:

-• Data access: Supports complex queries and cross-table analysis, but does not support data modification operations
+• Data Access: Supports complex queries and join analysis, but does not support data modification

-Prepare Iceberg tables in Snowflake and register them in Snowflake Open Catalog.
-Please refer to the Snowflake official documentation
+To prepare Iceberg tables in Snowflake and register them in Snowflake Open Catalog, refer to the Snowflake official documentation.

-Result: A table in the Snowflake engine is registered in Snowflake Open Catalog:
+Expected result: A table hosted in the Snowflake engine is registered in Snowflake Open Catalog with the following details:

 • Database name: ICEBERG_TABLES_DB_FLATTEN